 Industry and stage agnostic

 At Equitise we consider ourselves industry and stage agnostic.
-That means we are open to all types of companies, from fintechs to gold mines, from pre-revenue to profitable.
-Each company is assessed on its merits, and our variety of capital raising instruments allows us to utilise the most appropriate method for a given company.
+That means we are open to all types of companies, from fintech to gold mining, from pre-revenue to profitable.
+Each company is assessed on its merits, and our variety of capital-raising instruments allows us to utilise the most appropriate method for a given company.

 Fair capital raising structure

 Our fee structure is transparent and clear, with no hidden fees along the way.
 We don’t demand a slice of equity for an unreasonable price, valuing each company fairly and as accurately as possible.

 For investors and businesses, the list of benefits could go on and on.
 That’s not to say equity crowdfunding is without drawbacks and risks, and every deal must be objectively considered on its merits but we believe it's fantastic for investors, companies and innovation.
 If you have any questions at all, please do not hesitate to reach out.